Pisces II

-from the Sun.
-It is classified as a dwarf spheroidal galaxy (dSph) meaning that it has an elongated shape with the half-light radius of about 60 pc and ratio of the axis of about 5:3.
+Pisces II (Psc II) is an ultra-faint dwarf-spheroidal galaxy and satellite of the Milky Way, located in the Pisces constellation 180 kpc (587,081 light years) from Earth.
+Discovered in 2009 by public analysis of Data Release 7 (DR7) of the Sloan Digital Sky Survey, it is classified as a dwarf spheroidal galaxy (dSph) and is one of the smallest and faintest satellite galaxies of the Milky Way.

+Structure

-Pisces II is one of the smallest and faintest satellites of the Milky Way—its integrated luminosity is about 10,000 times that of the Sun (absolute magnitude of about −5), which corresponds to the luminosity of an average globular cluster.
-The stellar population of Pisces II consists mainly of moderately old stars formed 10–12 billion years ago.
-The metallicity of these old stars is low at −2.3 < [Fe/H] < −1.7, which means that the percentage of their mass that consists of "heavy metals" (Note: In astronomy and physical cosmology, unlike other physical sciences, "heavy metals" refers to all elements except hydrogen and helium.) is no more than 1/80 of the corresponding percentage in the Sun.
+Pisces is a small irregular galaxy, with a moderately-aged and older stellar population of metal-poor stars, consisting primarily of stars formed about 10 billion years ago.
+The metallicity of these old stars is low, at −2.3 < [Fe/H] < −1.7, which means that the ratio of their mass that consists of heavy metals (Note: In astronomy and physical cosmology, unlike other physical sciences, "heavy metals" refers to all elements except hydrogen and helium.) is less than that of the Sun.
+Its luminosity is about 10,000 times that of the Sun (absolute magnitude of about −5), which corresponds to the luminosity of an average globular cluster.

+Potential past interactions

-In 2016, follow-up work on Pegasus III highlighted that both it and Pisces II lie relatively close to each other (within approximately 43 kpc) and share similar radial velocities in the Galactic standard of rest frame (note: this is not the same as the LSR).
-This suggests that these two satellite galaxies may actually be associated with one another, and there is also a possibility that there was an even closer passage about 1 billion years ago.
-However, further spectroscopic measurements are required to confirm their association.
+In 2016, follow-up work on Pisces II and Pegasus III highlighted that both lie relatively close to each other (within approximately 43 kiloparsecs), and share similar radial velocities in the Milky Way's rest frame.
+This suggests that these two satellite galaxies may actually be associated with one another, potentially having interacted in the past; however, further spectroscopic measurements are needed to confirm this.